 For Q2 2025, Bank of America’s management did not issue a specific forecast.
 However, the bank expects net interest income to grow by 6–7% in 2025 and to reach between 15.5 and 15.7 billion USD by Q4 2025, reiterating the guidance provided in the commentary to the Q4 2024 report.
 The primary driver of interest income was the consumer services sector.

-On 16 July, Bank of America released its Q2 2025 earnings report for the period ended 30 June.
+On 16 July, Bank of America released its Q2 2025 financial results for the quarter ended 30 June.
 The key results are outlined below, compared with the same quarter a year earlier:

 Revenue by segment: